Criteria for Success

 Label your boxes with sentences or phrases that convey the message of the box.
 A title like “Arsenic contamination of groundwater is common in Southeast Asia” is far more informative than “Introduction” or even “Arsenic in Southeast Asia.”
 If you can’t formulate a strong message-title for a box, it might mean that the box isn’t saying anything important!

 Not sure where to start?
-Find some templates and annotated examples here.
+Find some templates and annotated examples on our Github page, here.

 Practice your 20-second pitch